Reading at The Gates

 At The Gates we view reading as important because it develops our thoughts, gives us endless knowledge and lessons to read while keeping our minds active.
 Reading books can help us learn, understand and develop knowledge and expand our vocabulary and thinking skills.

-With this in mind, we feel it vital that children continue to read regularly whilst school is partially closed.
+With this in mind, we feel it vital that children continue to read regularly throughout the week.
 We recommend the following ways in which your children can engage with books online:

 Read Theory – all year groups have usernames and passwords for this